 When so many foreign guide books describe the boat ride on Komani Lake (photo 1) as one of the highlights of a journey through Albania, there must be a reason.
 That is why we wanted to show my daughters this wild and unique landscape, situated at a few hours’ drive from Podgorica.
+In 2010 we had passed the Lake by ferry with our camper, but nowadays it is also possible to participate in an organized day trip.

-It was a warm and sunny day in August; a nice opportunity to refresh ourselves in the lukewarm water of the lake and to relax on the beach (photo 2).
 After a good traditional dinner we went to bed early, as the minibus would leave at 8 o’clock in the morning.

 Traveling by minibus is Albania is always an adventure and this drive to Komani Lake was a strenuous two-hour undertaking.
 After passing through a few villages we started climbing, the road becoming narrower, the potholes larger and the abyss profounder.
 The bus slowly made its way around the hairpin bends, skirting mountain slopes and lakes.
 Nature was almost untouched in this area.
 To reach Komani we climbed to the top of the dam, emerging into a narrow tunnel, wide enough for one vehicle only; there was no lighting at all…